'hard to believe Sweet Caress was written by a man'

-William Boyd is one of our favourite authors - and once again we loved this book.
+William Boyd is one of our favourite authors - and once again we loved this novel.

 In Sweet Caress, the idea of a narrative evolving around a collection of photographs truly captured our imagination and we believed it.
 William Boyd uses unconnected photos tracing the 1920s through to 1970s to transport us into his heroine’s world and suddenly we are witnessing Amory Clay’s life unfold.